 Live functions have been a staple of social media for over a decade, but their importance has surged recently, particularly since 2020.
 Twitch, likely the oldest platform dedicated to live social media, has been around since 2011.
 However, more mainstream social platforms like Facebook Live, Instagram Live, and Twitter Spaces (now X Spaces) have only gained widespread use more recently.

 In 2020 and 2021, these platforms went from prominent to dominant as the pandemic forced people inside and away from traditional means of interpersonal community.
 Brands quickly saw the value in live content for marketing, launching products, hosting Q&A sessions, and building direct relationships with their audiences.
-In 2024 and beyond, streaming on social media continues to be a powerful tool, as it offers real-time engagement and a sense of authenticity that resonates with consumers.
+Streaming on social media continues to be a powerful tool, as it offers real-time engagement and a sense of authenticity that resonates with consumers.

 Why We’re Expecting a Further Bloom with Livestreams